Nonlinear breathers with crystalline symmetries: Nonlinear breathing kagome lattice

 \subsection{Perturbing away from the molecular limit}

 Away from the molecular limit, i.e., when $\epsilon \neq 0$, the breather solutions we have derived spread beyond their home unit cell (situated at $\bs{R} = \bs{0}$ in Eq.~\eqref{eq: mostlocalized_soln}).
 Examples of these breathers for all Types II-IV are shown in Fig.~\ref{fig: c3_numerical_breathers} for non-zero $\epsilon$.
 In all cases, the symmetry data of the molecular breather is preserved.
 As in the 1D case, linear instabilities away from the molecular limit indeed only arise when stability eigenvalues with opposite Krein eigenvalues collide, as is evident from comparing Fig.~\ref{fig: c3_numerical_breathers_stability} with Fig.~\ref{fig: oai_theory}d.
+Robustness of our predictions to the full nonlinear dynamics of the nonlinear breathing Kagome lattice Hamiltonian is established through direct numerical simulation in Appendix \ref{app:StabTest2D}.